Basic Approach

 The Group’s human rights policy clearly supports the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
 We support and respect fundamental rights at work (freedom of association and the effective recognition of the right to collective bargaining, the elimination of all forms of forced or compulsory labour, the effective abolition of child labour, the elimination of discrimination in respect of employment and occupation, and a safe and healthy working environment).

-• We pay our employees fair and equitable compensation in compliance with all wage-related laws, including minimum wage, overtime, and statutory benefits.
-We also meet the living wage requirements of each country and region in which we operate.
+• We pay our employees fair and equitable remuneration in compliance with all wage-related laws, including minimum wages, overtime and statutory benefits.
+We also set appropriate wages that are above the living wage in the countries and regions in which we operate.

 • Overtime allowance is paid at a premium to the regular hourly pay rate per local laws.